 Divorce proceedings cause conflict and anxiety for most divorcing couples, even amicable separations.
 It’s best to hire an experienced divorce attorney to manage the legal side of things while you take care of yourself and your family.

-Gemma Law Associates, Inc., is a highly regarded Rhode Island law firm with more than four decades of experience.
+Gemma Law Associates is a highly regarded Rhode Island law firm with over four decades of experience.
 Our divorce lawyers provide legal advocacy, compassionate counsel, and aggressive representation for individuals seeking a divorce in Rhode Island.

 Rhode Island Divorce Laws